Mirror Symmetry for Truncated Cluster Varieties: The mirror construction

-\begin{proposition} The Weinstein manifold $U^\vee$ defined in Construction~\ref{cons:mirror} is a union of the Liouville sectors $\oX_\Sigma^\vee$ and $\bigsqcup_{i=1}^r T^*(D_{\chi_i}\times T_i),$ glued along $\bigsqcup_{i=1}^r T^*(S^1_{\chi_i}\times T_i).$ \end{proposition} \begin{proof} As in Proposition~\ref{prop:cover-2d}, this follows immediately from the construction of $U^\vee$: one can obtain $U^\vee$ by beginning with sector $\oX_\Sigma^\vee$ and performing gluings along the $r$ disjoint Legendrians $\calL_i$ as indicated. \end{proof} Combined with the codescent prescription of Theorem~\ref{thm:codescent}, this gives a presentation of the wrapped Fukaya category of $U^\vee$. \begin{corollary} The wrapped Fukaya category $\cW(U^\vee)$ of the Weinstein manifold defined by Construction~\ref{cons:mirror} can be presented as a homotopy pushout of the diagram
+\begin{proof} As in Proposition~\ref{prop:cover-2d}, this follows immediately from the construction of $U^\vee$: one can obtain $U^\vee$ by beginning with sector $\oX_\Sigma^\vee$ and performing gluings along the $r$ disjoint Legendrians~$\calL_i$ as indicated. \end{proof} Combined with the codescent prescription of Theorem~\ref{thm:codescent}, this gives a presentation of the wrapped Fukaya category of $U^\vee$.